ThreatConnect-Inc/threatconnect-spaces/README.md

   + Spaces README.md should include the following headers:
     + Summary
     + App Dependencies
+    + Context (Optional)
     + Use Cases (Optional)
 + Spaces Apps should be included in unique, separate folders.
   + Spaces Apps must include the zip/tcx file of the App.

+The "Context" header is used for "Contextually Aware" Spaces Apps that are designed to be used in relation to one of more specific data objects (e.g. Address or Incident).
+This section should be used to provide details of the intended context.

 ## Contributing